MediaRon/bb-vapor-modules-pro/readme.txt

 * Fixed fade effect on Before and After module for mobile users.
 * Fixed animated gradients on Animated Headlines module.
 * Fixed separator being shown in Advanced Headlines even when it's off.
+* Allow variable headlines to be centered in the Advanced Headlines module.

 = 1.1.8 =
 * Changing Post Select module to use Beaver Builder's built-in query system.